neurite/debian-setup/docs/0300-nvidia.md

 | CUDA 8.0 (8.0.44)           | >= 367.48                   | >= 369.30                     |
 | CUDA 7.5 (7.5.16)           | >= 352.31                   | >= 353.66                     |
 | CUDA 7.0 (7.0.28)           | >= 346.46                   | >= 347.62                     |

+When installing CUDA and cuDNN, you may need to lock down the versions to obtain compatibility.

 ### Installation